top of page

 Step 2: Map Out the Core Courses

 Distribute core subjects across all four years.
+Decide on the level of rigor that best fits your student.
 Here’s a very general example for a college-bound student:

 9th Grade